Laboratories and Professors

 Professors:

-Prof. Richard Hahnloser, systems neuroscience
+Prof. Richard Hahnloser, Birdsong and Natural Language

-Prof. Giacomo Indiveri, neuromorphic cognitive systems
+Prof. Giacomo Indiveri, Neuromorphic Cognitive Systems

-Prof. Valerio Mante, neural computation and cognition
+Prof. Valerio Mante, Neural Computation and Cognition

-Prof. Mehmet Fatih Yanik, neurotechnology
+Prof. Mehmet Fatih Yanik, Neurotechnology

 www.biomed.ee.ethz.ch